Marcia Matilda Falkender, Baroness Falkender1

 Richard Oliver Faulkner, Baron Faulkner of Worcester was born on 22 March 1946.2 He is the son of Harold Ewart Faulkner and Mabel Riley.2 He married Susan Heyes, daughter of Donald James Heyes, on 6 July 1968.2

-He was educated at Merchant Taylors' School, Northwood, London, England.2 He graduated from Worcester College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).2 He was Labour Party reserach assistant between 1967 and 1969.2 He was editor of Steel News in 1971.2 He was an account director with FJ Lyons (PR) Ltd between 1971 and 1973.2 He was director of PPR International between 1973 and 1976.2 He was Government Relations Advisor to the Railway Trade Unions between 1975 and 1976.2 He was joint managing director of Westminster Communications Group between 1989 and 1997.2 He was director of Cardiff Millenium Stadium plc in 1997.2 He was created Baron Faulkner of Worcester, of Wimbledon in the London Borough of Merton [U.K. Life Peer] on 14 July 1999.1
+He was educated at Merchant Taylors' School, Northwood, London, EnglandG.2 He graduated from Worcester College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)2 He was Labour Party reserach assistant between 1967 and 1969.2 He was editor of Steel News in 1971.2 He was an account director with FJ Lyons (PR) Ltd between 1971 and 1973.2 He was director of PPR International between 1973 and 1976.2 He was Government Relations Advisor to the Railway Trade Unions between 1975 and 1976.2 He was joint managing director of Westminster Communications Group between 1989 and 1997.2 He was director of Cardiff Millenium Stadium plc in 1997.2 He was created Baron Faulkner of Worcester, of Wimbledon in the London Borough of Merton [U.K. Life Peer] on 14 July 1999.1

 Children of Richard Oliver Faulkner, Baron Faulkner of Worcester and Susan Heyes